If you’re reading this, you probably have already made your mind to go fully manual.

 Personally, this is the biggest selling point of human transcription services.

 You can say a sentence and, in a split second, say that sentence again (or a fragment of it) with key changes.
-A human transcriber would easily understand what happened and your transcript will reflect “the final version” of your sentence.
+A human voice to text transcriber would easily understand what happened and your transcript will reflect “the final version” of your sentence.

 Good luck doing this with software!